Apadmi-Engineering/Mockzilla/docs/docs/quick-start.md

 ## Tips

-Ensure your development machine and test device are on the same wifi network.
-You can replace `localhost` with your device's IP addresss and try calling these endpoints from Postman (or a similar REST client.)
+Ensure your development machine and test device are on the same Wi-Fi network.
+You can replace `localhost` with your device's IP address and try calling these endpoints from Postman (or a similar REST client.)

 ![alt text](img/postman-example.png "Postman example")